 This EDM track from Alan Walker reached the top ten in countries all over the world in 2015.
 This commercial success translated into a lot of YouTube likes, and helped make Walker’s career.

-Sheeran is back, and he’s got a spot in the top three.
-The video for his 2017 megahit was just as popular becoming one of the fastest to hit 1bn views on YouTube.
-To this day it’s the second most-watched video on the entire platform.
+Sheeran has got a spot in the top five.
+The video for his 2017 megahit was one of the fastest to hit 1bn views on YouTube.

 One of the more bizarre entries on the list but, by far, the best.